Kernix13/beginner-git-commands/README.md

 ```
 **Note**: Using `--set-upstream` is the same thing as using `-u` in the sections above.
 Actually, `-u` is short-hand for `--set-upstream`.

-**Note**: A PR from your branch to the master branch is a request to have your code merged with the master branch.
-You can delete your branch when your code/changes are merged.

 Then after setting the upstream for your new branch you can do the usual:

 ```